 Exposure to patients with acute psychiatric disturbances.
 Students will learn how to assess psychiatric emergencies and provide initial treatment.
 The course involves exposure to community resources, multidisciplinary treatment and interaction with law enforcement and the court system.
 Clinical experience working with physicians caring for patients in the Emergency Department.
 Readings in emergency patient care and discussions with the attending physician are part of the course.
 Patient contact with patients in the Crisis Stabilization Center of the Emergency Department.
 Prerequisite: PYCH 955.
-LEC.

 This course involves exposure to patients followed in an ambulatory psychiatry setting.
 Students will have the opportunity to learn to evaluate and manage a cross section of patients with psychiatric complaints.
 Clinical evaluations and exposure to actual patients.
 Students will first observe and later lead evaluation of patients and formulate treatment plans with attending physicians.
 Readings in ambulatory patient care and diagnosis interviewing are a part of the course.
 Patients will be ambulatory clinic patients at the KUMC outpatient clinic, the Kansas City-VA Hospital Mental Hygiene Clinic, a facility clinic location, or the community mental health centers.
 Prerequisite: PYCH 955.

-LEC.
+Evaluation of psychiatric problems in psychiatric inpatients.
+Students will demonstrate effective interview technique and explain the basis for diagnosis and management.
 Advanced full-time experience in hospital treatment.
-Includes training in individual and milieu therapy, chemotherapy, etc. The student will function as a first-year resident insofar as the student is able to assume the required responsibilities of that position.
+Includes training in individual and milieu therapy, pharmacotherapy, etc. The student will function as a first-year resident insofar as the student is able to assume the required responsibilities of that position.
 Students electing this module will be evaluated by faculty supervisors on the basis of their clinical performance and the growth of their fund of psychiatric knowledge during the module.
-Offered in modules I-XII.
 Prerequisite: PYCH 955.
-FLD.